Rectal Cancer Overview

 Benefit From World-Class Care at TGH

 TGH’s colorectal oncology team includes fellowship-trained surgeons, medical oncologists, radiation oncologists, gastroenterologists, radiologists and interventional radiologists, as well as compassionate supportive care specialists.
 Working together, we provide comprehensive, individualized care for patients with rectal cancer.
 TGH performs more TAMIS procedures than any other hospital in West Central Florida, and our team has acquired unparalleled expertise as a result.
-For this reason and many others, we have earned a “high performing” designation for Cancer Care by U.S. News & World Report for 2023-24, and we rank among the top 10% of hospitals in the nation.
+For this reason and many others, we have been named One of the Nation's Best Hospitals for Cancer Care by U.S. News & World Report for 2024-25.

 If you would like to learn more about rectal cancer, contact Tampa General Hospital at (800) 822-3627 to request an appointment with an expert in our Cancer Institute in Tampa, FL.